sanjeet724/recipe-app/README.md

 * Font awesome for fonts

 ## Tests
-* Used test to add unit tests
+* Used JEST to add unit tests

 ## Installation and running instructions
 * *npm install* to setup the app